 Pictured below are my family with Dave on a recent visit to his studios outside of Nashville.

-Dave Ramsey is host of the long running Dave Ramsey show heard on radios nationwide as well as in podcast form.
+Dave Ramsey is the host of the long-running Dave Ramsey show heard on radios nationwide as well as in podcast form.
 He’s a frequent guest on all the major network news channels.
-And he’s also a New York Times best selling author.
+And he’s also a New York Times bestselling author.